 Charge Your Electric Scooter Battery Before Storing It Long Term

 Li-ion batteries last longer overall when they have a constant stored charge, so if you need to store your scooter and won’t be using it for a while, it is best to charge it to at least 40% before putting it away.
 Try to charge the battery at least every 30 days if the scooter is not regularly in use.

 Always Use the Correct Charger for Your Scooter Battery

 While it might seem to make smart financial sense to buy an aftermarket charging cable, using chargers that are not approved for use with your battery can end up costing you more by shortening the battery life.
 Even if an aftermarket charger appears to work, it can under- or overcharge the battery and cause irreversible damage.
 Scooter retailers and manufacturers will usually sell replacement charging cables.
 Contact your manufacturer if you need a spare charger rather than buying a generic option that can run your battery down.
 A new, manufacturer-approved charger will always cost you less than a new battery.

 Lithium-ion batteries do not respond well to extremes of heat and cold (you may have experienced this if your phone has suddenly gone dead in the winter).
 High or low temperatures put stress on the battery and keep it from charging efficiently or holding a charge.
 Over time, such exposure can significantly shorten the life of the battery.
 Scooter batteries should not be exposed for prolonged periods to temperatures below freezing or above 114 degrees Fahrenheit.
 Electric scooters should always be stored inside to keep them dry and out of extreme weather.

 Following proper charging guidelines will ensure that your electric scooter battery stays healthy and lives long.
-Remember to keep your battery charged and keep it out of direct heat and freezing cold and to always use a manufacturer-approved charger.
+Remember to keep your battery charged, keep it out of direct heat and freezing cold, and always use a manufacturer-approved charger.